Skip to content

 White collar workers often have high-pressure jobs that lead them to relish relaxation.
 Or they pride themselves on “working hard and playing hard” and using alcohol or drugs to blow off steam is commonplace.
 In some instances, partying even becomes part of the workplace culture.

 Our discretionary income and lifestyle allow us to afford drugs and keep their use hidden.
-And, since we seem to have it all together, we are likely given the benefit of the doubt by others.
+Since we seem to have it all together, we are given the benefit of the doubt by others.
 After all, addiction is for people who can’t deal with life, not us.
-Right?

-It is ironic that our relatively privileged situations, which should be a blessing, instead set the stage for many of our struggles with addiction.
+It is ironic that our privileged situations, which should be a blessing, instead set the stage for our struggles with addiction.

 What we can do: Connect to someone or a group familiar with how addiction works.

 In white collar America, we are surrounded by addiction, we are encouraged toward it, and we are not limited in our pursuit of it.
-Next week in Part 2 of this article, we will discuss even more startling factors contributing to the problem.
+In Part 2 of this article, we will discuss even more startling factors contributing to the problem.

 But there is hope, because there are things we can do.
 With the right awareness, education, and connection, we can live an effective and happy lifestyle, and we can prevent white collar addiction.